dotlang/language/doc/RFE.md

 For function input and struct, identifier comes before `:` What about a complex binding? e.g. a map where key/value are union?
 `x = [1:"A", "G":"B", 1.2:9]`?
+But in these exceptional cases, let developer do it via comments.
+Anyway compiler cannot rely on this for parsing because its not mandatory.
+Its desired if something is either forbidden or mandatory. optional will be confusing.

 ? - function decl similar to binding decl
 `adder = (x:int):int x+1`